Politics of Senegal: Judicial branch

-The nation's highest courts that deal with business issues are the constitutional council, and the Court of Cassation, members of which are named by the president.
+The Court of Cassation is the highest court in the country, modelled after the Court of Cassation in France; its members are appointed by the president.

 Administrative divisions

 Senegal is subdivided into 13 regions (régions, singular – région):

 Dakar, Diourbel, Fatick, Kaolack, Kédougou, Kolda, Louga, Matam, Saint-Louis, Sédhiou, Tambacounda, Thiès, Ziguinchor.
 Local administrators are all appointed by and responsible to the President.